 Effective 1/1/2015, IGRT techniques are covered under 2 different coding systems.
 CPT® code 77387 is for billing in the Hospital Outpatient Prospective Payment System (HOPPS) and for those non-Medicare health plans that accept this definition.
-Also, the new IMRT treatment delivery CPT® codes (77385 and 77386) include IGRT guidance and tracking, when performed.
-The technical component of IGRT (77387-
+It may be necessary to check with the individual health plan directly before billing this code for this purpose.
+Also, the new IMRT treatment delivery CPT® codes (77385 and 77386)

-TC) is packaged into the IMRT service with which it is performed, and is not reported separately.
+include IGRT guidance and tracking, when performed.
+The technical component of IGRT (77387-TC) is packaged into the IMRT service with which it is performed and is not reported separately.
 In the Medicare Physician Fee Schedule (MPFS) setting, as well as the Healthcare Common Procedure Coding System (HCPCS) setting, the G-Code system has replaced CPT® codes.
 G6001 replaces CPT® code 76950, G6002 replaces CPT® code 77421, and G6017 replaces CPT® code 0197T.
 In contrast to the HOPPS reporting, IGRT is not bundled into IMRT for MPFS and HCPCS and is reported separately.

 Respiratory motion management may be clinically appropriate for treating some cancers, including lung cancer and some cases of breast cancer (deep inspiration breath hold [DIBH]).
 Respiratory tracking by continuous localization systems or four-dimensional CT (4D-CT) are now included in CPT® code 77387.
 This code is for billing in the HOPPS and for those non-Medicare health plans that accept this definition.
+It may be necessary to check with the individual health plan directly before billing this code for this purpose.
 In the MPFS setting as well as the HCPCS setting, the G-Code G6017 has replaced CPT® code 0197T.
-In the hospital-outpatient setting G6017 is considered image guidance and is packaged into the primary service payment.
+In the hospital-outpatient setting, G6017 is considered image guidance and is packaged into the primary service payment.
+For all other purposes, this code is considered carrier-priced and may be accepted or refused by different health plans and Medicare contractors.

 In IGRT-approved cases, only 1 method or technique of IGRT is allowed daily.

 CPT® codes 77370 and 77470 should not be billed based on the use of IGRT.